Research Programs

 Members of the SANTESIH reception team participating in the program:

-- Sylvain Ferez, project leader (MCU HDR University of Montpellier)
+- Sylvain Ferez, project leader (MCU HDR, University of Montpellier)

 - Eric Perera (MCU University of Montpellier)